 A shadow box is basically a shallow box with a frame and glass front.
 Collections like Legos and other small toys look great displayed in a shadow box!

 Trinket shelves aren’t just for your grandmother’s collections.
 They are often available at garage sales and thrift stores and can be revived with a bright coat of paint then filled with your child’s favorites.
 We love this big shelf that houses a marvelous collection of Pez containers!

-If your child’s items are too big, perhaps they have a Frisbee collection, consider setting up a shelf or nook dedicated for just those items.
-Sometimes the collected items can be become a container for something else, like with this skateboard shelf!
+If your child’s items are too big, perhaps they have a teddy bear collection, consider setting up a shelf or nook dedicated for just those items.
+Sometimes the collected items can be become a container for something else, like with this skateboard shelf.

 No matter what your child loves to collect, there’s a way to contain it, and many times even display it as art.
 Help them create something they will be proud to show their friends!